 There are various tools for building bespoke designs already available on the internet.
 They can be used in different situations and for different purposes.
 As time passes, and the needs increase, these types of tools emerge daily to satisfy users’ needs.
-In the following blog post, we are going to elaborate more about Tailwind CSS and Alpine.js – what they are and when they can be used.
+In the following blog post, we are going to elaborate more about the Tailwind CSS Alpine js combination – what they are and when the Alpine js Tailwind components can be used.

 What is Tailwind CSS and when to use it?